metayeti/metayeti.net/public/content/blog/my-thoughts-on-generative-ai/article.md

 Worse yet, it makes *you* dumb:
 [AI Tools in Society: Impacts on Cognitive Offloading and the Future of Critical Thinking](https://www.mdpi.com/2075-4698/15/1/6)

-It exploits our psychology:
+It exploits your psychology:
 [LLMs aren’t very bright.
 Why are so many people fooled?](https://garymarcus.substack.com/p/llms-arent-very-bright-why-are-so)

-And it decays our existing skills:
+And it decays your existing skills:
 [AI is Creating a Generation of Illiterate Programmers](https://nmn.gl/blog/ai-illiterate-programmers)

 ---